perforce/helix-authentication-service/docs/Administrator-Guide-for-Helix-Authentication-Service-v2019.1.md

 #### pm2

-The pm2 process manager has been used for testing this service.
-See the example configuration file, `ecosystem.config.js`, in the top-level of the service installation directory .
+The pm2 process manager is recommended for deploying this service.
+Aside from it offering many convenient functions for managing Node.js processes, it also aggregates and rotates log files that capture the output from the service: use the `pm2 logs` command to list the files, and `pm2 info` to get the location of the log files.
+See the example configuration file, `ecosystem.config.js`, in the top-level of the service installation directory.

 ## Configuring your IdP for Helix Authentication Service Identity Providers